Donor First (DFX): Enhancing Transparency & Engagement for

 • There is no repository of people who make donations via donor-advised funds.

-Thus, we knew we would have to find ways to learn about DAF donors, even if we couldn't directly target them.
 This led to us recruiting financial advisors since 1 financial advisor could offer insights into the behavior of many donors.
+This proved invaluable as we dove into the differences within the donor population.

 Study Design